DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * `LOCAL_SPACK_DIR`: If the `-s/--spack` was passed to `dbt-create` when the work area was built, this points to where the local Spack area is located

+### Useful Spack commands

 There are also useful Spack commands which can be executed to learn about the versions of the individual packages you're working with, once you've run `dbt-workarea-env` or `dbt-setup-release`.
-An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn more about your environment:
+An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn more about your environment.
+They're presented both for the case of you having set up a nightly release and a frozen release:

-* `spack find --loaded -N | grep dunedaq-vX.Y.Z` will tell you all the DUNE DAQ packages common to both far- and near detector software which have been loaded by `dbt-workarea-env` or `dbt-setup-release`
+* `spack find --loaded -N | grep dunedaq-vX.Y.Z` or `spack find --loaded -N | grep NB` will tell you all the DUNE DAQ packages shared by both far- and near detector software which have been loaded by `dbt-workarea-env` or `dbt-setup-release`

-* `spack find --loaded -N | grep fddaq-vX.Y.Z` for far detector DUNE DAQ packages
+* `spack find --loaded -N | grep fddaq-vX.Y.Z` or `spack find --loaded -N | grep FD` for far detector DUNE DAQ packages

-* `spack find --loaded -N | grep nddaq-vX.Y.Z` for near detector DUNE DAQ packages
+* `spack find --loaded -N | grep nddaq-vX.Y.Z` or `spack find --loaded -N | grep ND` for near detector DUNE DAQ packages

 * `spack find --loaded -N | grep dunedaq-externals` for external packages not developed by DUNE collaborators